Hirosvk/ADTUtils/README.md

 I employed TDD approach in developing AdtUtilit, created a thorough spec using RSpec before writing any code, and conducted unit testing for each class.
 This ensured the efficiency of the development and resulted in robust and clean code.

 ## Metaprogramming
-I used some metaprogramming to provide useful features.
+I used metaprogramming to provide useful features for some classes.
 For example, Stack class tracks maximum and minimum value in the stack though metadata, and it also lets you create your own metadata.
 This is useful when you have a stack of strings and want to track the longest and shortest length, or when you have a stack of custom class instances and need to know the maximum and minimum value of a certain property.

 ## Documentation